Introduction

 - Stream five of the files in this dataset in a script, check the total number of events contained in all five files.

-Discussion of use case based upon SIM data and tags - merge with previous?
+Discussion of use case based upon SIM data - To be added soon.

 Key Points